AndrewYang2024/AndrewYang2024.github.io/_drafts/2020-12-24-The-Stupid-War.md

 The ambitious assault playing out on American television screens in early 1968—the first phase of the Tet Offensive—was stretched far too thin.
 The whole thing reeked of desperation.
 The dubious premise of the offensive was to spark a popular uprising against the American-backed South Vietnamese regime.
 What resulted was the virtual annihilation of the Viet Cong, leaving the North Vietnamese Army to fight the remainder of the war mostly by itself.
 And during the fighting, the Viet Cong endeared no one to their cause with atrocities such as the Huế massacre, which eliminated 5–10% of the city’s population.

 Even as early as February, it would not have been difficult to predict that the hitherto successful guerrilla force would immolate itself once it embarked on a conventional assault against ample Allied firepower.
-That the footage of South Vietnamese positions being overrun was being cited as evidence of “losing the war”—a lazy and convenient narrative—would have been beyond aggravating for you.
+That the footage of South Vietnamese positions being overrun was being cited as evidence of losing the war or negotiations being the only option—a lazy and convenient narrative—would have been beyond aggravating for you.

 *The media don’t know what they are talking about*, you seethe.
 You see a decisive military victory—not looming defeat—on the horizon.

 Yet even with all the data and analysis on your side, there was no way you could explain how, *well actually*, the Tet Offensive was a positive turning point amid an indecisive slog of attrition and guerrilla action, without somehow admitting that the Johnson administration was lying through its teeth about the progress of the war.
 If the military planners were to be believed, the earlier strategy of attrition should have rendered a Tet Offensive-like operation impossible to begin with.
+In making that argument, you would have lost.

 Here we can appreciate the power of Cronkite’s words.
 In his speech, he offers to accept the administration’s judgment on military affairs: